Politics of Taiwan: Political parties

 As of July 2015, there are 277 officially registered parties in Taiwan.
-The aftermath of the 2000 Presidential election and the 2001 legislative election left the Taiwan fragmented among several political parties.
+The aftermath of the 2000 Presidential election and the 2001 legislative election left the Taiwanese fragmented among several political parties.
 These parties can be divided into "blue" factions (Pan-Blue Coalition) and "green" factions (Pan-Green Coalition), with the "blue" faction tending toward unification and a national identity that is linked with China and the "green" faction leaning toward a national identity based on Taiwan independence which is separate from the Chinese national identity.
 The complex structure of the party system in Taiwan was also influenced by the voting system which uses single non-transferable vote for legislative elections and first past the post for executive elections.
 Starting with the 2008 legislative elections, the SNTV system was discarded in favor of a mixed single member district (SMD) with proportional representation based on national party votes, similar to Japan.

 The "blue" faction comes from the color of the KMT and includes the KMT, the People First Party, and the New Party.
-The "green" faction comes from the color of the Democratic Progressive Party and includes the Democratic Progressive Party and the Taiwan Statebuilding Party.
+The "green" faction comes from the color of the Democratic Progressive Party and includes the Democratic Progressive Party, Social Democratic Party, and the Taiwan Statebuilding Party.